The Pee-wee Herman Show: 2010 stage show revival

 Paul Reubens told the press in interviews that he hoped his revival of his Pee-wee Herman stage show would help garner producer interest and funding for a new feature film, possibly with a new actor playing the role of Pee-wee.

 The Pee-wee Herman Show was originally scheduled for November 8–29, 2009 at the Music Box Theatre in Hollywood.
 Due to high demand and technical needs, the show moved venues from Music Box to Club Nokia @ L.A.
 Live with a run between January 12 and February 7, 2010.
 The cast rehearsed at Sunset-Gower Studios before moving to technical rehearsals at Club Nokia.

 The updated show re-written by Paul Reubens contains modern references to the Internet, iPad, abstinence rings, and ShamWow.
-It has several new characters, including handyman Sergio, firefighter Phineas, a talking horse named Ginger (replacing the Cowntess from the TV series), and a dancing-mute Bear.
+It has several new characters, including handyman Sergio, firefighter Phineas, and a dancing-mute Bear.
 Elements of the TV series, Pee-wee's Playhouse, were merged into the stage show.
 The plotline of Captain Carl's (originally played the late Phil Hartman) crush on Miss Yvonne was switched to that of Cowboy Curtis.
-Added to the new version were the characters Chairry, the Flowers, Mr. Window, Globey, Clockey, Mr. Knucklehead, Conky the Robot (known as Conky 3000, originally known as Conky 2000), Magic Screen and King of Cartoons from the TV series.
+Added to the new version were the characters Chairry, the Flowers, Mr. Window, Globey, Conky the Robot (known as Conky 3000, originally known as Conky 2000), Magic Screen, and King of Cartoons from the TV series.

 The revival production was produced by Scott Sanders, directed by Alex Timbers, with scenic design by David Korins and Gary Panter and original music by Jay Cotton.

 After several previews that began October 26, 2010, the production opened on Broadway at the Stephen Sondheim Theatre on November 11, 2010, playing a limited engagement through January 2, 2011.
 The Broadway production was produced by Scott Sanders Productions, Adam S. Gordon, Allan S. Gordon, Élan V. McAllister, Roy Miller, Carol R. Fineman, Scott Zeilinger Productions/Radio Mouse Entertainment and StylesFour Productions/Randy Donaldson/Tim Laczynski, with associate producers Jared Geller, David J. Foster, Anne Caruso and Kelly Bush.
 The production was recorded for an HBO special, The Pee-wee Herman Show on Broadway, which premiered on March 19, 2011.